-The Draft Plan sits within a hierarchy of statutory documents setting out public policy things, among other land infrastructure. development, tourism. sustainable development. environmental protection and environmental management.
-These documents include plans and programmes such those detailed in as Appendix $H^5$ (see also, Section "Environmental Baseline", Section 5 "Strategic Environmental Objectives", Section ""Description of Alternatives and Section 9 "Mitigation Measures").
+Objectives", Section 6 ""Description of Alternatives and Section 9 "Mitigation Measures").
 These documents have been subject to their own environmental assessment processes, as relevant, and form the decision-making and consent-granting framework.

 The National Planning Framework (NPF) sets out Ireland's planning policy direction for the next 22 years.
 The NPF is to be implemented through Regional Spatial and Economic Strategies (RSESs) and lower tier Development Plans and Local Area Plans.
-The RSES for the Southern Region (the Three Peninsulas are located within the Southern Region) sets out objectives relating tourism development, that have been subject to environmental assessment, including those relating to: enhancing provision of tourism and leisure promoting tourism developing a road network and public transport services, facilitating improved visitor access and longer dwell times; developing walking and cycling trails, opening greater accessibility to the marine and countryside environment by sustainable modes; and facilitating appropriate tourism development, including that relating to greenways, blueways and peatlands.
-The RSES is informing the review of existing, assessed Development Plans and Local Area Plans, which already include various provisions relating to land use, tourism and infrastructure.
+The RSESs for the Southern Region and the Northern and Western Region set out objectives relating tourism development that have been subject to environmental assessment, including those relating to: enhancing provision of tourism and leisure amenity: promoting tourism activity: developing a road network and public transport services, facilitating improved visitor access and longer dwell times; developing walking and cycling trails, opening greater accessibility to the marine and countryside environment by sustainable modes; and facilitating appropriate tourism development, including that relating to greenways, blueways and peatlands.
+When adopted, the RSESs will inform the review of existing, assessed Development Plans and Local Area Plans, which already include various provisions relating to land use, tourism and infrastructure.
 Such reviews will also be subject to environmental assessments.

-Implementation of the Plan shall be consistent with and conform with the NPF, RSES and lower-tier land use plans, including provisions relating to sustainable development, environmental protection and environmental management that have been integrated into these documents including through SEA and AA processes.
-In order to be realised, projects included in the Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Environmental Impact Assessment, Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework, of which the Plan is not part and does not contribute towards.
+Implementation of the Plan shall be consistent with and conform with the NPF, RSESs and lower-tier land use plans, including provisions to sustainable development, environmental protection and environmental management that have been integrated into these documents including through SEA and AA processes.
+In order to be realised, projects included in the Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment other licencing requirements appropriate) that form the statutory decisionmaking and consent-granting framework, of which the Plan is not part and does not contribute towards.